Bebe Daniels

-She began her career in Hollywood during the silent film era as a child actress, became a star in musicals such as Rio Rita, and later gained further fame on radio and television in Britain.
+She began her career in Hollywood during the silent film era as a child actress, became a star in musicals such as Rio Rita (1929), and later gained fame on radio and television in Britain.
 Over the course of her 50-year career, Daniels appeared in 230 films.

 Early life and career

-Daniels was born Phyllis Virginia Daniels (Bebe was a childhood nickname) in Dallas, Texas.
-Her father was a travelling theater manager, Scottish-born Melville Daniel MacNeal, who changed his name to Danny Daniels after a disagreement with his own father over his ambition to change from the medical profession to show business.
+Daniels was born Phyllis Virginia Daniels (Bebe was a childhood nickname) in Dallas, Texas in 1901.
+Her father was a travelling theater manager, Scottish-born Melville Daniel MacNeal, who changed his name to Danny Daniels after a disagreement with his father over his ambition to change from the medical profession to show business.
 Her mother was Phyllis de Forest Griffin, born in Colombia of an American father and a Colombian mother, a stage actress who was in Danny's travelling stock company when their child was born.
-At the age of ten weeks her father proudly carried her on stage even though there was no part in the play for a baby.
+When she was ten weeks old, her father proudly carried her on stage when there was no part in the play for a baby.

-The family moved to Los Angeles, California in her childhood, and she began her acting career at the age of four in the first version of The Squaw Man.
+The family moved to Los Angeles in her childhood, and she began her acting career at the age of 4 in the first version of Edwin Milton Royle's 1905 play The Squaw Man.
 The same year, she went on tour in a stage production of Shakespeare's Richard III.
 The following year, she participated in productions by Oliver Morosco and David Belasco.

-By the age of seven, Daniels had her first starring role in film as the young heroine in A Common Enemy.
-At the age of nine, she starred as Dorothy Gale in the 1910 short film The Wonderful Wizard of Oz.
-At the age of 14, she was hired by comedy producer Hal Roach at $5 a day, to star opposite Roach's star comedian Harold Lloyd in a series of one-reel comedies, starting with the 1915 film Giving Them Fits.
-Lloyd and Daniels eventually developed a romantic relationship that was well publicized; they were known in Hollywood as "The Boy" and "The Girl."
+By the age of 7, Daniels had her first starring role in film as the young heroine in A Common Enemy.
+At the age of 9, she starred as Dorothy Gale in the 1910 short film The Wonderful Wizard of Oz.
+At the age of 14, she was hired by comedy producer Hal Roach at $5 per day to star with Roach's star comedian Harold Lloyd in a series of one-reel comedies, starting with the 1915 film Giving Them Fits.
+Lloyd and Daniels eventually developed a romantic relationship that was well publicized; they were known in Hollywood as "The Boy" and "The Girl".

-In 1919, she declined to renew her contract with Hal Roach, because she wanted to be a dramatic actress.
+In 1919, she declined to renew her contract with Hal Roach because she wanted to be a dramatic actress.
 She accepted an offer from producer-director Cecil B. DeMille, who gave her secondary roles in Male and Female (1919), Why Change Your Wife?
 (1920), and The Affairs of Anatol (1921).